upbound/docs/content/spaces/integrations.md

   --wait
 ```

-The important flags are `features.alpha.argocdPlugin.enabled=true` and `features.alpha.argocdPlugin.target.namespace=argocd`.
+The important flags are:

+- `features.alpha.argocdPlugin.enabled=true`
+- `features.alpha.argocdPlugin.target.namespace=argocd`

 The first flag enables the feature and the second indicates the namespace on the cluster where you installed Argo CD.

+#### External cluster Argo CD

 If you are running Argo CD on an external cluster from where you installed your Space, you need to provide some extra flags: